 The Purpose of a Recipe

 Among the many tools which a Chef has at his disposal a standard recipe template is among the most important.
-The importance of a recipe to a Professional Chef is both practical and theoretical.
+For the Professional Chef, the importance & purpose of a recipe is both practical and theoretical.
 It is meant to include the technical aspects of a dish while also teaching the artistic combination of flavor and texture.
 A recipe communicates the ingredients and procedures the chef uses to make his creations.
 It is this tool which allows the chef to train and replicate his skill to his staff.

 The Recipe: a Guide for Success